Hubmakerlabs/replicatr/pkg/config/base/README.md

     - **Example**: `add relay --addpubkey 987xyz --admin`

 - **`removerelay`**
-  Remove a relay from the cluster.
+  Remove a relay from the cluster - only an `Owner` relay is authorized to do this
   - **`--removepubkey`**
     Public key of the client to remove.
     - **Example**: `removerelay --removepubkey 987xyz`